niharnandala/End-to-End-Customer-Churn-Prediction-Retention-Decision-System/README.md

 ### Why certain columns were excluded from the model

-**churn_reason** — exists only after a customer has already churned.
+**churn_reason**: exists only after a customer has already churned.
 Using it would be direct data leakage.
 It is used in the SQL analytics layer instead, where it belongs.

-**churn_score** — generated by an external churn model.
+**churn_score**: generated by an external churn model.
 Using it means the model learns from another model's output, not from genuine customer behavior.

-**CLTV** — calculated using churn-related assumptions.
+**CLTV**: calculated using churn-related assumptions.
 Including it contaminates the feature space.

 These exclusions are deliberate, not oversights.

 ---

-## Analytics Layer — What the SQL found
+## Analytics Layer: What the SQL found

 Nine SQL files against a PostgreSQL database.
 Every finding is attached to a revenue number.